-Ji Sung Kyoo, CEO of KEB Hana Bank, is committed to go global and digital.
-He shared the bank’s main strategies and discussed the global loyalty network service, one of the bank’s current strength.
-He also talked about their partnership with fintech companies and other banks as well as their intention to cost-cut domestically and enlarge their customer base globally.
+Ji Sung Kyu, CEO of KEB Hana Bank, is committed to go global and digital.
+He shared the bank’s main strategies and discussed the global loyalty network service, one of the bank’s current strengths.
+He also talked about partnership with fintech companies and other banks as well as intention to cost-cut domestically and enlarge customer base globally.

 - KEB Hana Bank sees GLN as a tool that will help them maintain their competitiveness